early college

 Payment & Financial Aid

-Tuition information can be found here.
-Please note that some courses have extra fees that may cover equipment, lab materials, or online fees.
+View tuition info here.
+Some courses have extra fees that may cover equipment, lab materials, etc.

-Students who are juniors or seniors and Tennessee residents may qualify for financial aid through the Tennessee Dual Enrollment Grant.
+Students who are juniors or seniors and Tennessee residents may qualify for financial aid through the TN Dual Enrollment Grant.

 Transferability

 In order to transfer dual enrollment credits to a different institution after high school graduation, students must complete an official transcript request through the National Student Clearinghouse.
-Directions can be found here: https://chattanoogastate.edu/student-support/information/transcript-request.
+Learn more about how to transfer dual enrollment credits.
 The TTP's also constitute an agreement between community colleges and universities confirming that community college courses meet major preparation requirements.

 If an Early College student transfers to another Tennessee community college, the student is guaranteed that all courses transfer.
 A student who completes all the courses listed on a particular Transfer Pathway will earn an A.A. or A. S. degree at the community college.
 When the student transfers to a Tennessee public university the transcript will certify that the pathway has been followed.
 The student is guaranteed that all the community college courses taken will be accepted at the university and the courses will count toward completion of the particular major.